 As described previously, replacing old wood heating devices with new, cleaner units is an important strategy in reducing $PM{2.5}$ air pollution in the community.
 In order to ensure that older wood heating devices are turned over at a substantial rate, ADEC has established a future contingency measure in 18 AAC 50.077 that requires older wood fired heating devices to be replaced upon the sale of a property.
-The contingency measure also provides the ability for limited temporary waivers.
+The contingency measure also provides the ability for a local air quality program to substitute a local program in lieu of the state requirement.